ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 - [Heroku](https://www.heroku.com/)

-This guide will help you decide which platform will get your code to production (a website) the quickest.
-We will also learn how to deploy a simple "Hello, world!" application in Python using Flask, and publish it on Code Capsules, Heroku and the DigitalOcean App Platform (DigitalOcean).
+This guide will help you decide which platform will get your web application to production the quickest.
+We will also learn how to use each platform by deploying a simple "Hello, world!" application written in Python using Flask to each platform provider.

 ## Prerequisites